domonik/RAPDOR/docs/source/data_preparation.rst

 .. note::
-    The design table must have those column headers
+    The design table must have those column headers.
+Further only two level Treatments are supported by now.

     .. list-table::
        :header-rows: 1